StefRuseva88/softUni-integration-tests/README.md

 This repository contains a series of test projects designed to practice and demonstrate skills in back-end test automation.
 The tests are written using RestSharp for API interactions and NUnit for testing framework.

 ### Projects Included
-### 1. Back-End Test Automation - Exam Prep I: The "Idea Center" System
+### 1. Back-End Test Automation - The "Idea Center" System
 This project focuses on automating tests for the "Idea Center" system, a platform where users can submit and discuss innovative ideas.
 The test cases cover:

 - User authentication and authorization